MCQUIC - A Multicast Extension for QUIC: Motivation and design overview

+The primary design enhancement introduced by MCQUIC is the capability for clients to join one or more multicast QUIC channels in addition to the conventional unicast QUIC connection.
+These channels consist of unidirectional data streams from the server to the client.

-The QUIC connection gets established like it usually does.
-It goes through the TLS handshake and cert chain to authenticate the server to the client and exchange the keying material required to encrypt the connection from there on out.
-The exact handshake process, as many other parts of QUIC, are beyond the scope of this document and can be looked up in RFC 9000 \cite{rfc9000} and 9001 \cite{rfc9001} respectively.
-During the handshake, server and client also exchange transport parameters that are used to specify capabilities and limits of each peer.
-These include a list of available cipher suites, the max idle timeout, the max ack delay etc.
+For simplicity's sake, moving forward, we will assume that the FOS and MCS are co-located and will simply refer to them collectively as `the server`.
+Unless stated otherwise, control frames are sent via unicast.
+The QUIC connection is established following the standard procedure.
+It undergoes the TLS handshake and certificate chain verification to authenticate the server to the client and exchange the necessary keying material for encrypting the connection.\footnote{The exact handshake process, like many other aspects of QUIC, falls outside the scope of this document but can be referenced in RFC 9000 \cite{rfc9000} and RFC 9001 \cite{rfc9001} respectively.}

-MCQUIC introduces two new transport parameters, one server and one client specific.
+During the handshake, the server and client exchange transport parameters, which define the capabilities and constraints of each peer.
+MCQUIC introduces two new transport parameters.
 These are used to negotiate support for multicast.
-The client will also use the parameter to communicate its own requirements and limitations related to multicast to the server.
+Additionally, the client utilizes its transport parameter to convey its own requirements and limitations concerning multicast to the server.

-The main design addition that MCQUIC brings is that, along with the normal unicast QUIC connection, clients can join one or more multicast QUIC channels.
-These are unidirectional data streams from server to client that carry data that is relevant for several clients at the same time.
-A server can instruct a client to join a specific channel that carries content that is desirable for the client to receive.
-Whether or not a channel gets joined is up to the client, it may refuse the joining of a channel for any reason, e.g. if it deems that doing so would violate its own bandwidth limits.
-If a client does decide to join a channel, it will indicate this to the server by sending a relevant frame over the unicast connection.
+A server can instruct a client to join a specific channel carrying content that is desirable for the client to receive.
+However, whether a channel is joined ultimately rests with the client; it reserves the right to refuse joining a channel for various reasons, such as concerns about violating its own bandwidth limitations.
+If a client opts to join a channel, it notifies the server of this decision by transmitting a relevant frame over the unicast connection.